DFE-Digital/find-a-lost-trn/app/views/static/privacy.md

 match your data to our records, we’ll email your TRN to you.
 This allows you to apply for teaching jobs or access other DfE services.

+We might also use your details when analysing data to improve the service.

 We use GOV.UK PaaS to run the service.
 [Visit the GOV.UK PaaS website](https://www.cloud.service.gov.uk/privacy-notice/#what-data-we-collect-from-end-users) to find out how they use and look after your data.